 - Opinions of AI practitioners and other relevant thinkers

 Additionally, we will again be hosting a summer internship in 2023 (see the announcement for last year).

 Fill out our application.
 Please note that, though we are currently accepting applications, we are evaluating them on a rolling basis and may not get back to you for a while.

 (If you prefer a format with all the questions on one page, you can find that here)

 About our organization

-Started in 2014 by Katja Grace (current director) and Paul Christiano (now at OpenAI), AI Impacts was born out an experimental project to assess the priority of different philanthropic causes using structured arguments and iterative discussion.
+Started in 2014 by Katja Grace (current lead researcher) and Paul Christiano (now at the Alignment Research Center), AI Impacts was born out an experimental project to assess the priority of different philanthropic causes using structured arguments and iterative discussion.
 We refocused on the AI risk issue upon realizing how minimally the considerations had been researched or documented, in spite of their importance to so many decisions (including our own) and the apparent wealth of useful projects.
 At the same time, we replaced the fragile structured argument format with a more forgiving ‘knowledge web’ format.

 As part of the broader Effective Altruism community, we prioritize inquiry into high impact areas like existential risk, but are also interested in other applications of AI forecasting.

-AI Impacts is based at the Machine Intelligence Research Institute in Berkeley, California, and currently has two regular staff.
-We’re supported by grants from multiple institutions and individuals, including the Future of Humanity Institute, the Future of Life Institute, EA Grants, and the Open Philanthropy Project.
+AI Impacts is based at the Machine Intelligence Research Institute in Berkeley, California, and currently has three regular staff.
+We have been supported by grants from multiple institutions and individuals, including the Future of Humanity Institute, the Future of Life Institute, and the Open Philanthropy Project.